adrianoes/robotframework-expandtesting_api_and_web/README.md

   - :white_check_mark: Add "Open with code" action to Windows Explorer directory context menu.
 Check then both to add both options in context menu.
 - Open windows propmpt as admin and execute ```pip install robotframework``` to install Robot Framework.
+- Open windows propmpt as admin and execute ```pip install robotframework-pabot``` to install Pabot plugin.
 - Open windows propmpt as admin and execute ```pip install robotframework-browser``` to install Browser library.
 - Open windows propmpt as admin and execute ```pip install robotframework-requests``` to install RequestsLibrary.
 - Open windows propmpt as admin and execute ```pip install robotframework-jsonlibrary``` to install JSONLibrary.